 Life insurance is important.
 However, for international people living in Japan, finding a good life insurance policy can be complicated.
 Language barriers make it difficult for English speakers to understand policies coherently, and failing to understand your cover can have costly implications.
+For example, if you are not able to read and understand the insurance law here, it would be even more difficult to understand and insurance contract that is then built on top of this legal code.
 Even worse, many English speakers living in Japan may decide to forgo life insurance, jeopardizing their families’ security.

 Suppose you frequently travel between Japan and your home country.
 In that case, you might assume that your current life insurance policy entails overseas cover.
 Simply assuming your existing life insurance policy provides international cover is dangerous and can have severe consequences.
 Insurance companies will look for any reason to avoid paying you, or in the case of life insurance, your family.

 Failing to inform your insurance company that you have moved abroad is undoubtedly grounds for your life insurance company to void your contract.
 In most cases, the cost of life insurance increases when you move abroad or frequently travel internationally.
 Frequent travel and living abroad increase the risk of insuring you.
 Consequently, insurance companies want you to compensate them for this increased level of risk.

 Life insurance is complicated, and it can be hard to understand the ins and outs of your specific policy.
 Hence it may be beneficial to speak with a financial advisor about your current life insurance policy and determine your level of cover.